 More often or not, it’s associated with an initial public offering (IPO).
-Like the Form S-1 registration, the red herring prospectus must be filed with the securities and exchange commission (SEC).
+Meanwhile, like the Form S-1 registration, the red herring prospectus must be filed with the Securities and Exchange Commission (SEC).

 Before any company goes for an IPO to raise money and hits the primary market, it issues a draft red herring perspective.
-For startups, established companies or funds wanting to raise money through a formal offering, certain rules must be followed.
-Securities regulators worldwide, as well as investors in a private offering, require the company (Issuer), to submit a professional preliminary red herring prospectus.
+Certain rules must be followed for startups, established companies, or funds wanting to raise money through a formal offering.
+Securities regulators worldwide and investors in a private offering require the company (Issuer) to submit a professional preliminary red herring prospectus.

 This document is filed with a market regulator and is also known as an offer document or preliminary registration document.
-In short, the draft red herring prospectus serves as a crucial communication link between the company, its investors and shareholders.
+In short, the draft red herring prospectus is a crucial communication link between the company, its investors, and shareholders.

 Within the draft red herring prospectus are the reasons for the IPO, the risks involved, and how the capital raised will be spent.
-The information also protects the issuing company (Issuer) against any lawsuits from investors.
+The information also protects the issuing company (Issuer) against investor lawsuits.
 In some cases, investors t claim pertinent information was not fully detailed before the investor put money into a security.

 Risks are typically disclosed early in the prospectus and described in more detail later.

 What is a red herring?
 And what information can we find in it?
-Quite a lot actually.
+Quite a lot.
 Let’s look and see what it tells us.